-I acknowledge Mr P was asked to sign a member's declaration.
+I acknowledge it's likely that Mr P was asked to sign a member's declaration.
 I note this document gives warnings about the loss of benefits that would result in the transfer to the SIPP.
 And the indemnities sought to confirm that Mr P wouldn't hold Options responsible for any losses resulting from the investments.
 However, I don't think this document demonstrates Options acted fairly and reasonably by proceeding with Mr P's instructions.